kubesphere/website/content/en/docs/project-administration/container-limit-ranges.md

 A container can use as much CPU and memory as set by [the resource quota for a project](../../workspace-administration/project-quotas/).
 At the same time, KubeSphere uses requests and limits to control resource (for example, CPU and memory) usage for a container, also known as [LimitRanges](https://kubernetes.io/docs/concepts/policy/limit-range/) in Kubernetes.
 Requests make sure the container can get the resources it needs as they are specifically guaranteed and reserved.
 On the contrary, limits ensure that container can never use resources above a certain value.

-When you create a workload, such as a Deployment, you configure resource requests and limits for the container.
+When you create a workload, such as a Deployment, you configure resource [Kubernetes requests and limits](https://kubesphere.io/blogs/understand-requests-and-limits-in-kubernetes/) for the container.
 To make these request and limit fields pre-populated with values, you can set default limit ranges.

 This tutorial demonstrates how to set default limit ranges for containers in a project.